MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Xatu Normal`
 `Xatu Name`: The answers you seek...
 Perhaps they await you there.

 Gained access to the Fiery Field!

 ### Cutscene 108

 💬: What compelled you to come?

 💬: The likes of you have no business being here!

+`Entei Normal`
-Entei: I am Entei!
+`Entei Name`: I am Entei!
 I live surrounded by the fiery lava of volcanoes!

+`Entei Normal`
-Entei: If you refuse to leave...
+`Entei Name`: If you refuse to leave...
 I shall forcefully expel you!

 ### Cutscene 109

+`Entei Normal`
-Entei: Gwooooooh!
+`Entei Name`: Gwooooooh!

+`Entei Normal`
-Entei: Urghgh...
+`Entei Name`: Urghgh...
 I...
 I lost...

+`Entei Normal`
-Entei: You...
+`Entei Name`: You...
 What do you wish?

+`Entei Normal`
-Entei: ...Wh-what?!
+`Entei Name`: ...Wh-what?!
 This is... the Clear Wing...

+`Entei Normal`
-Entei: ...I understand now.
+`Entei Name`: ...I understand now.
 To meet that Pokemon...

+`Entei Normal`
-Entei: ...............Stand aside.
+`Entei Name`: ...............Stand aside.

 Entei's fiery blast made the Clear Wing flare!

 The Clear Wing... transformed into the Red Wing!

+`Entei Normal`
-Entei: Take this and go west!
+`Entei Name`: Take this and go west!

+`Entei Normal`
-Entei: There, you will find the Lightning Field.
+`Entei Name`: There, you will find the Lightning Field.

+`Entei Normal`
-Entei: You will know your path there!
+`Entei Name`: You will know your path there!

+`Entei Normal`
-Entei: Now go!
+`Entei Name`: Now go!
 To the Lightning Field!

 `Hero Name` received the Red Wing.

 And...

 Gained access to the Lightning Field!

 ### Cutscene 110

 💬: Why...
 Why have you come...?

 💬: This is Lightning Field.
 It is my...domain!

+`Raikou Normal`
-Raikou: I am Raikou!
+`Raikou Name`: I am Raikou!
 One who races with lightning!

+`Raikou Normal`
-Raikou: A body like rolling rain clouds!
+`Raikou Name`: A body like rolling rain clouds!

+`Raikou Normal`
-Raikou: A roar that echoes thunder!
+`Raikou Name`: A roar that echoes thunder!

+`Raikou Normal`
-Raikou: Many have trespassed upon my domain...
+`Raikou Name`: Many have trespassed upon my domain...

+`Raikou Normal`
-Raikou: But what became of them?
+`Raikou Name`: But what became of them?
 Let me demonstrate...

+`Raikou Normal`
-Raikou: And you, too, shall experience the pain they suffered!
+`Raikou Name`: And you, too, shall experience the pain they suffered!

 ### Cutscene 111

+`Raikou Normal`
-Raikou: Gwooooooooooh! ...H-how dare you!
+`Raikou Name`: Gwooooooooooh! ...H-how dare you!

+`Raikou Normal`
-Raikou: How...
+`Raikou Name`: How...
 How did this happen...?

+`Raikou Normal`
-Raikou: But regardless, you have won.
+`Raikou Name`: But regardless, you have won.
 Let me hear your wish.

+`Raikou Normal`
-Raikou: ...Hm?!
+`Raikou Name`: ...Hm?!
 This...
 This is the Red Wing...

+`Raikou Normal`
-Raikou: ............You...
+`Raikou Name`: ............You...
 Stand back!

 Raikou's thunderbolt electrified the Red Wing!

 The Red Wing... transformed into the Sunset Wing!

 Its subtle gradation of yellow to red is a truly beauteous sight!

+`Raikou Normal`
-Raikou: Go northeast!
+`Raikou Name`: Go northeast!

+`Raikou Normal`
-Raikou: To a place called the Northwind Field.
+`Raikou Name`: To a place called the Northwind Field.

+`Raikou Normal`
-Raikou: You will find a Pokemon there named Suicune.
+`Raikou Name`: You will find a Pokemon there named Suicune.

+`Raikou Normal`
-Raikou: If you are lucky enough to meet Suicune...
+`Raikou Name`: If you are lucky enough to meet Suicune...

+`Raikou Normal`
-Raikou: Perhaps your wish will come true!
+`Raikou Name`: Perhaps your wish will come true!

 `Hero Name` received the Sunset Wing.

 And...

 Gained access to the Northwind Field!

 ### Cutscene 112

 💬: Halt!

 💬: Why are you here?!

 💬: Clear and bracing air...
 Crystalline, pure water...

 💬: To stand guard over this beautiful and untainted land...
 This is why I am here.

+`Suicune Normal`
-Suicune: I am Suicune!
+`Suicune Name`: I am Suicune!
 One who runs with the north wind!

+`Suicune Normal`
-Suicune: Intruders foul the air with their outside ills.
+`Suicune Name`: Intruders foul the air with their outside ills.

+`Suicune Normal`
-Suicune: There is but one solution for invaders: expulsion by force!
+`Suicune Name`: There is but one solution for invaders: expulsion by force!

+`Suicune Normal`
-Suicune: Here I come!
+`Suicune Name`: Here I come!

 ### Cutscene 113

+`Suicune Normal`
-Suicune: Gwoooooooh!
+`Suicune Name`: Gwoooooooh!

+`Suicune Normal`
-Suicune: I have lost...
+`Suicune Name`: I have lost...

+`Suicune Normal`
-Suicune: I admit it.
+`Suicune Name`: I admit it.
 You are strong.

+`Suicune Normal`
-Suicune: This!
+`Suicune Name`: This!
 The Sunset Wing!

+`Suicune Normal`
-Suicune: ...I see.
+`Suicune Name`: ...I see.
 You came seeking the mirage Pokemon...

+`Suicune Normal`
-Suicune: ...Step back.
+`Suicune Name`: ...Step back.

+`Suicune Normal`
-Suicune: Kyuuuuuuuuhn!
+`Suicune Name`: Kyuuuuuuuuhn!

 The north wind swirled around the Sunset Wing!

 The Sunset Wing...
 Transformed into the Rainbow Wing!

 Glittering in the seven colors of the rainbow, this wing is beautiful beyond description!

+`Suicune Normal`
-Suicune: This Rainbow Wing...
+`Suicune Name`: This Rainbow Wing...

+`Suicune Normal`
-Suicune: It is the key to meeting the mirage Pokemon.
+`Suicune Name`: It is the key to meeting the mirage Pokemon.

+`Suicune Normal`
-Suicune: Take this wing...
+`Suicune Name`: Take this wing...

+`Suicune Normal`
-Suicune: Take it to the mountain so high that its peak is obscured by clouds.
+`Suicune Name`: Take it to the mountain so high that its peak is obscured by clouds.

+`Suicune Normal`
-Suicune: Yes...
+`Suicune Name`: Yes...
 Take it to Mt.
 Faraway!

+`Suicune Normal`
-Suicune: The mirage Pokemon is at its peak!
+`Suicune Name`: The mirage Pokemon is at its peak!

 `Hero Name` received the Rainbow Wing.

 And...

 Gained access to Mt.
 Faraway!

 ### Cutscene 114

 💬: Excellent!

 💬: You have done well to come this far.

 💬: You have overcome countless challenges...

 💬: Fought through many dangerous situations...

 💬: and finally ascended to the very peak of Mt.
 Faraway!

 💬: Truly, only the chosen have reached the summit.

 💬: However!

 💬: This is not the end!

+`Ho-Oh Normal`
-Ho-Oh: I am Ho-Oh!
+`Ho-Oh Name`: I am Ho-Oh!
 The builder of rainbows across the sky!

+`Ho-Oh Normal`
-Ho-Oh: Only when you overcome me in battle...
+`Ho-Oh Name`: Only when you overcome me in battle...
 That is when this mountain is conquered!

+`Ho-Oh Normal`
-Ho-Oh: This is the final challenge!
+`Ho-Oh Name`: This is the final challenge!

+`Ho-Oh Normal`
-Ho-Oh: Here I come!
+`Ho-Oh Name`: Here I come!

 ## Chapter Post-Game 4: Recruit Three Superancient Pokemon

 ### Cutscene 115

 `Medicham Happy`
 `Medicham Name`: Pshehehehehe!